fmayoral/blackjack/README.md

 git submodule update --init --recursive
 ```

+## Configuring environmental variables
+Included in the project there's a `.env.template` file.

+You need to copy this file and rename it to `.env`.

+Now in your new `.env` file you should replace the values for your own local environment values.

 ## Running the Services with Docker Compose

 Navigate to the root directory of the cloned repository: